SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 distribution function) to calculate quantiles, we'll have to go beyond Pham-Gia's paper.
-Now, it turns out that Julian Saffer has already worked this out, and what's more put a library in Python on Github. <sup id="fn3a">[[3]](#fn3)</sup>  Now, I'm not so much with the Python, more of an [R](https://www.r-project.org) guy.
+Now, it turns out that Julian Saffer has already worked this out, and what's more put a library in Python on Github. <sup id="fn3a">[[3]](#fn3)</sup>  Now, I'm not so much with the Python; I'm more of an [R](https://www.r-project.org) guy.
 But let's have a look.

 Saffer relies on 2 integrals of hypergeometric functions times algebraic functions, with results using _generalized_ hypergeometric functions ${}\_{3}F\_{2}()$&hellip; even more